Fabian Goodall

-Fabian Goodall (born 13 December 1994) is an Australian and Fijian professional footballer who is currently playing for the Western Rams in the Intrust Super Cup.
-Goodall is a Fiji representative.
+Fabian Goodall (born 13 December 1994) is a Fijian professional rugby league and rugby union player.
+He recently returned from Toronto, Canada after playing in the MLR for the Toronto Arrows.
+Fabian is currently playing for Western Sydney Two Blues in the Shute Shield Competition, Goodall is a Fiji representative.

 Background

 Born in Sydney, Goodall is of Fijian descent.
-Goodall played his junior football for the Wentworthville Magpies and attended The Hills Sports High School before being signed by the Manly-Warringah Sea Eagles.
+Goodall played his junior football for the Wentworthville Magpies.
+He attended The Hills Sports High School before being signed by the Manly-Warringah Sea Eagles.
 Goodall played for the Sea Eagles NYC side in 2012 when he was also selected into Laure Daley's "Blues in Waiting" Origin Pathways Squad.
 In late 2012 Goodall signed with the Parramatta Eels, playing in the Eels NYC team in 2013 and 2014.
 He was named in the Junior Kiwis train on squad in 2013, failing to make the final team to play the Junior Kangaroos.
 He moved to the Eels New South Wales Cup team the Wentworthville Magpies in 2015.

 Playing career

 In October 2014, Goodall made his International début as he was selected to play for Fiji in the 2014 Hayne/Mannah Cup test match against Lebanon at Remondis Stadium.